 I spent my entire 20s married to the wrong men (yes, plural!) and they were both abusive, and violent.
 My first was a psychopath, my second a narcissist.
 I was lucky to escape with my life from each of those relationships, and I know that many women are not as fortunate.

-In 2005, I was the only doula working in Ireland – and I brought the first doula training to the country later that year.
+In 2005, I was the only registered doula working in Ireland – and I brought the first doula training to the country later that year.
 It’s very satisfying to see how many doulas practice in Ireland now, and how many different types of trainings there are.
 Sadly, none of the training provided addresses the different, and other, needs of women who were sexually abused.
-I still work in the area, but I have chosen to deliberately work exclusively with women who have histories of abuse.
+I still work in the area, but I have chosen to work exclusively with women who have histories of abuse.
 I feel my skills, expertise, experience, and education are best used working with women like me – not least because I believe that birth can be a healing experience.
 If you would like to hire me as your doula, please get in touch.